MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 07-08/Note 3 - Testing.md

 ### Testing

-When we test a program to check whether it works, we should to consider all the possible ways it can go wrong.
+When we test a program to check whether it works, we should consider all the possible ways it can go wrong.
 It's usually impossible to check whether complex programs work 100% of the time, but we can do our best by designing solid test cases.

 ### Base Cases